douglasgreen/outlines/computing/computer_programming/code_reviews.md

 ## Dealing with Code Review Feedback

 Dealing with feedback during code reviews is a crucial aspect of the software development process.
 It involves not just addressing technical suggestions, but also managing interpersonal dynamics and communication.
-Here\'s a detailed look at how to handle criticism, the importance of open communication, and the role of a code review facilitator.
+Here's a detailed look at how to handle criticism, the importance of open communication, and the role of a code review facilitator.

 ### How to Handle Criticism During Code Reviews